 He Sympathizes With Elephants & Likes 80s Music

-He likes to giggle and take luxurious bubble baths, build forts, play with construction toys, wear mismatched socks and mismatched pajamas (at the same – or different – times), and puts on his brother’s shirts backwards without realizing any of the above.
+This boy likes to giggle and take luxurious bubble baths.
+He love building forts and playing with construction toys.
+You can find him wearing mismatched socks and mismatched pajamas (at the same – or different – times), and puts on his brother’s shirts backwards without realizing any of the above.
 He likes to do puzzles and watch movies.
 Firepit s’mores are the best bribe we can offer him.

 He loves the zoo and hopes the elephants don’t feel bad that the tigers are now his favorite.
 He likes 80s pop music and playing with superhero figures.
 He’s a whiz at making pancakes and baking cakes.
 Somehow, he wins every game we play – without us letting him win.
 Really.
 Especially “Sequence.”

-He likes the snow and to play at the beach and go down slides – both water and regular.
-He loves going on hikes and finding hidden flowers.
+He likes the snow, to play at the beach, and to go down slides – both water and regular.
+Also, he loves going on hikes and finding hidden flowers.
 He loves Taco Tuesday and fancy napkins.
-He requires ice in his water (no matter what the hour) and fresh water – with ice – the second we say it’s time to go to sleep.
+But also requires ice in his water (no matter what the hour) and fresh water – with ice – the second we say it’s time to go to sleep.

 He likes to talk to our friends and often wonders how – and what – Joe Biden is doing at that very moment.
-He wants to go back to Boston for vacation and thinks lox is delicious.
+Additionally, he wants to go back to Boston for vacation and thinks lox is delicious.

 He is a little old man in a little young body.
-He likes newsboy hats.
+Plus, he likes newsboy hats.
 Sometimes he makes borscht belt jokes and motions.
 It is very, very funny.
 He is very, very funny.

 Birthdays Always Hit Hard

 I think the week of my kid’s birthdays always hits me hard.
 It is a representation of the knowledge that they are about to turn a year older.
 That they are growing up.
 But this one is my last.
 He just turned four.
 These little hands are getting bigger and there aren’t smaller ones on deck.
 When he grows out of his clothes, they leave the house.
 They don’t go in the attic for the next one.
-He is the last.
-He is the little.
+He is the last and he is the littlest.
 He is NOT allowed to get big.

 Since his birthday was over Memorial Day weekend (and the same day as my Dad’s!) we planned a long weekend of celebrations.
 Sadly, the rain canceled most of it, but luckily, we got in his number one wish – to go climbing at Wild Play, Jones Beach.